chikpea123/CS4341_Project2/README.md

 # Fully connected neural network model (Dense layers only)

 ## Model Performance & Confusion Matrix
-1. Best Model
+1. (Best Model)
-    - Data preprocessing
+    - Data preprocessing (same as previous)
-        1. Flip -> Random flip horizontal and vertical
-        2. Rotation -> Random rotation of 0.15
-        3. Zoom -> Random zoom of -0.15 to 0 for both width and height
-        4. Translation -> Random translation of -0.15 to 0.15 for both width and height
     - ANN architectures (i.e, number of layers, number of neurons in each layer, type of activation function) :
         1. Number of layers -> 9
         2. Number of neurons by layer

                  1 x input layer
                  1 x rescaling layer
                  1 x Flatten layer

-                 1 x Dense layer of 4096 units with ReLu 1 x Dense layer of 2048 units with ReLu 1 x Dense layer of 2048 units with ReLu 1 x Dense layer of 512 units with ReLu 1 x Dense layer of 128 units with ReLu (kernel_regularizer=l2(0.003)) 1 x Dense Softmax layer of 5 units
+                 1 x Dense layer of 4096 units with ReLu 1 x Dense layer of 2048 units with ReLu 1 x Dense layer of 2048 units with ReLu 1 x Dense layer of 512 units with ReLu 1 x Dense layer of 256 units with ReLu (kernel_regularizer=l2(0.003)) 1 x Dense Softmax layer of 5 units

-        3. Activation Function*
-        - All convolutional layers utilize the ReLU activation function
     - Hyper-parameter value selection (i.e, the reshaped input image size, the type of optimizer, training epochs, and number of neurons or hidden_size or number of parameters, the loss function) :
         1. Number of Training Epochs -> 150 Epochs
         2. Reshaped Image Size -> (60, 60)
-        3. Type of Optimizer -> Utilized the 'sgd' optimizer because it has a higher learning rate than adam (better performance too)
+        3. Type of Optimizer -> Utilized the 'sgd' optimizer
-        4. Number of Neurons -> 8837 hidden units
+        4. Number of Neurons -> 8965 hidden units
         5. Loss Function -> 'SparseCategoricalCrossentropy'
-    - Accuracy you obtained in each of these experiments on the test set : **58.3%**
+    - Accuracy you obtained in each of these experiments on the test set : **60.3%**
+    - PS.
+We used ModelCheckPoint call back functions to save the model with best "val_accuracy" value during training process.
+    - Our training model final result has a 58.3% accuracy but the best model saved during training had an accuracy of 60.3%.
 **Confusion Matrix**

 ![Confusion_Matrix](outputs/Confusion_Matrix.png)